-5. Meals
+4. Meals

 Lunch and snacks during each day of classes during the Intensive Weeks are provided by MTSA for DNAP completion degree students.
 While on campus for the Intensive Weeks, DNAP students may use the student lounge facilities.
 The student lounge is equipped with tables and chairs, microwave ovens, coffee makers and coffee cups, a sink, ice machine, and refrigerators.
-MTSA does not provide daily housekeeping services, so students are expected to be responsible for keeping the lounge tidy (i.e. discarding one's trash, wiping up spills, etc.).
+MTSA does not provide daily housekeeping services, so students are expected to be responsible for keeping the lounge tidy (i.e.

+discarding one's trash, wiping up spills, etc.).

-6. Housing
+5. Housing

 Since the DNAP Program in the CRNA completion degree format is primarily offered using distance learning, students will be able to continue to abide in their pre-existing residences without needing to relocate to the Middle Tennessee area.
-However, during the on-campus Intensive Weeks held at the beginning of each new quarter, it is the students' responsibility to provide their own accommodations, as no student housing is available; however, during the Intensive weeks, MTSA will reserve a block of rooms at a discounted rate at a local hotel, and DNAP students will be provided with this information prior to attending the first Intensive Week.
+During the oncampus Intensive Weeks held at the beginning of each new quarter, it is the students' responsibility to provide their own accommodations, as no student housing is available.
+During the First Intensive Week students are provided with this information.

-7. Technology requirements:
+6. Technology requirements: